irtnog/lethbridge/CONTRIBUTING.md

 ## Development Environment

-Lethbridge requires Python 3.10 or newer.
+This project requires Python 3.10 or newer.
 To set up your development environment on Linux, run these commands from the project root directory:

 - `sudo make build-deps`—installs build dependencies (Debian/Ubuntu only)

-- `make`—creates a virtual environment named `.venv` in the current working directory and performs an editable installation of Lethbridge, including development and testing tools
+- `make`—creates a virtual environment named `.venv` in the current working directory and performs an editable installation of this project, including development and testing tools

 - `make pre-commit`—installs pre-commit hooks (requires the virtual environment to be active in your code editor or [Git porcelain](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain))

-- `make test`—performs comprehensive functional and integration testing of Lethbridge
+- `make test`—performs comprehensive functional and integration testing of this project

 - `make smoke`—runs a shorter, faster subset of the test suite